-The Threshold Program is a non-residential faith-based reentry program open to male and female federal offenders.
-Like the more intensive Life Connections Program, it is open to inmates across the agency seeking grounding in positive values and responsibility, regardless of the presence of a religious affiliation.
-Ordinarily, inmates should have less than 24 months from their proposed release dates to be considered for the program.
+The Threshold Program is a non-residential faith-based reentry program open to both male and females.
+Like the more intensive Life Connections Program, it is open to those across the agency seeking grounding in positive values and responsibility, regardless of the presence of a religious affiliation.
+Ordinarily, individuals should have less than 24 months from their proposed release dates to be considered for the program.
 Curriculum is also designed for participants who desire to participate from a non-religious perspective.
-Typically, cohorts meet weekly in 90-minute sessions for six to nine months and include no more than 20 participants.
+Typically, cohorts meet weekly in 90-minute sessions for 6 to 9 months and include no more than 20 participants.